 However, with Propecia, you should only use it if you can commit to it long-term because it takes up to a full year to see any effect.
 With Rogaine, you should only use it if you can commit to using it continually and regularly – you should not stop and start it.

-The source of the confusion on this topic is the fact that the FDA limited the application of the drugs to the crown on the package inserts for both Propecia and Rogaine.
+The source of the confusion is that the FDA limited the application of the drugs to the crown on the package inserts for both Propecia and Rogaine.
 The FDA did this because Upjohn (the company that introduced Rogaine) and Merck (Propecia) only tested the medications on the crown in the clinical trials.
 Logically, the fact that DHT causes frontal hair loss and Propecia works by blocking DHT gives a reasonable explanation for the efficacy of the drug on the front of the scalp.
 Also, a side effect of the use of minoxidil is facial hair, so how could it not also work on the front of the scalp?
 It is regrettable that some doctors and many patients think that these medications won’t work on the front of the scalp.
 Unfortunately, many hair restoration surgeons have done little to educate the public and dispel this myth.

 To reiterate, yes, both of these medications can work on the front of the scalp to prevent hair loss and thicken a thinning hairline.
 However, it is important to note that neither of these medications can grow hair on a totally bald scalp or lower an existing hairline.
 Hair follicles must exist for the medications to work.
 It is also important to stress that the best results come from using both finasteride and minoxidil together.